e2b-dev/awesome-ai-agents/README.md

 Coding

 ### Description
+GPT Pilot is an AI agent that codes the entire app as you oversee the code being written
 - Dev tool that writes scalable apps from scratch while the developer oversees the implementation
 - A research project to see how can GPT-4 be utilized to generate fully working, production-ready, apps
 - The main idea is that AI can write most of the code for an app (maybe 95%) but for the rest 5%, a developer is and will be needed until we get full AGI